csev/dj4e/assn/dj4e_errors42.md

 Don't Use `localhost` URLs on PythonAnywhere
 --------------------------------------------

-Usually, during a Django tutorial, it tells you to `python manage.py runserver` it tells you to navigate to a url that looks like:
+Usually, right after the tutorial tells you to `python manage.py runserver` it tells you to navigate to a url that looks like:

     http://127.0.0.1:8000/